Anti (album): Recording and production

 "Desperado" was written by Mick Shultz and Rook Monroe.
 After visiting Rihanna's home, Shultz was contacted a week later by the singer's team who stated that she really liked the record.
 Rihanna, Fauntleroy and Kuk Harrell, were all later involved in the song's development, production and recording.
-In the summer of 2015, songwriter and producer Rupert Thomas together with Allen Ritter and Boi-1da among others, stayed at Canadian rapper's Drake house in Los Angeles for several days.
+In the summer of 2015, songwriter and producer Rupert Thomas together with Allen Ritter and Boi-1da among others, stayed at Canadian rapper's Drake's house in Los Angeles for several days.
 During the time, the lead single, "Work" was conceived.
 Thomas created the beat and played it for Boi-1da to which he positively responded.
 Boi-1da came up with the idea for sampling an "old school dancehall rhythm" after the chords were made.
 When the song's music was finished, Boi-1da sent it to PartyNextDoor who wrote the lyrics.

 Two songs each were recorded at Jungle City Studios in New York City and Windmark Recording Studios in Los Angeles.
 The studio sessions at Jungle City produced the opening track "Consideration" and "Kiss It Better".
 Rihanna stated when recording "Consideration", she felt a connection to it, stating the song captured the sound and attitude she was aiming for.
 The recording sessions at Windmark Recording Studios produced the songs "Never Ending" and "Love on the Brain".
 The former was written by Chad Sabo during his time in California, where Sabo was playing with the band Basic Vacation.
 Sabo was in the band's van and began to write the intro riff that would become "Never Ending".
 Shortly after, he took the song home and attempted to bring the song together using a digital 8-track studio.
 He later worked on the song's lyrics and posted it onto the internet.
 The writing process of "Never Ending" began in November 2013, and started again in April 2014 at which time Rihanna became interested in the track and wanted to record it.
 English singer-songwriter Dido is also credited as a writer on the track due to a similarity in the melody of "Never Ending" and Dido's 1999 song "Thank You."